SAP-samples/teched2025-DA160/exercises/ex5/README.md

 In Exercise 4, we have shared the **Company Code** Data product from SAP BDC cockpit to SAP Databricks.
 The Data scientist can further work on this data product in SAP Databricks.
 In this exercise, you will simulate the process of exploring the Data Product in SAP Databricks, and install the enhanced data product in datasphere so that data analyst can start their work, for example, modeling, in Datasphere.

-## Exercise 5.1 Hands-on: Enhance the Data Product in Databricks
+## Exercise 5.1 Hands-on: Enhance the Data Product in SAP Databricks

 Let's first do some enhancements on the **Company Code** Data product which was shared previously to SAP Databricks.

 1. Log in to your BDC cockpit, using the link and username/password provided.
-Go to the **System Landscape** tab, locate URL of SAP Databricks, click the URL of Databricks.
+Go to the **System Landscape** tab, locate URL of SAP Databricks, click the URL of SAP Databricks.
 ![locatedatabricks](images/0501-locatedatabricks.png)

 2. Provide Email and select **Continue**.
 The email is the yourusername@sapexperienceacademy.com.